comandeo/blog/_posts/2023-01-01-mutexes-in-finalizers.md

 }
 ```

 So, what is actually verified is whether the execution context has a `TRAP_INTERRUPT_MASK` flag set.
 This flag is set in three functions: `rb_postponed_job_flush` in `vm_trace.c`, `rb_threadptr_execute_interrupts` in `thread.c`, and `signal_exec` in `signal.c`.
 After some debugging, I found out that in our case the flag is set in the `rb_postponed_job_flush` function.
-Actually, this is also confirmed by this comment for the `rb_gc` function in `gc.h`:
+Actually, this is also confirmed by this comment for the `rb_gc` function in [`gc.h`](https://github.com/ruby/ruby/blob/master/include/ruby/internal/intern/gc.h#L230):

 ```
 * Finalisers are deferred until we can handle interrupts.
 See * `rb_postponed_job_flush` in vm_trace.c.
 ```

 Alright, now it is more or less clear what is going on.
 Finalizers are not executed immediately after an object is “garbage collected”.
 Instead, a postponed job is created and scheduled.
 Such jobs are executed in the `rb_postponed_job_flush` function.
 This function sets the `TRAP_INTERRUPT_MASK` flag, which is later checked by `do_mutex_lock`.
 Hence the error.
-I even found the commit that introduces the current behavior, and a bug that was fixed by this commit.
+I even found [the commit](https://github.com/ruby/ruby/commit/05459d1a33db59c47e98e327c9f52808ebc76a3f) that introduces the current behavior, and [a bug](https://bugs.ruby-lang.org/issues/10595) that was fixed by this commit.
+It looks like the Ruby team wanted to make sure that finalizers are never interrupted by a signal;
+as a side effect, code inside finalizers is treated as code inside a signal trap.

-To summarize, finalizers are **not** executed inside a signal trap; however, Ruby applies the same restrictions to signal traps and finalizers.
+_To summarize, finalizers are **not** executed inside a signal trap; however, Ruby applies the same restrictions to signal traps and finalizers.
 This is not documented anywhere; further, the exception raised is a bit misleading.
-Be careful!
+Be careful!_

 P.S.
 It is still unclear why we did not see the exception when we trigger
 the garbage collection manually.
 I wasn't able to find the answer; maybe this is